- Home

 WHY THIS PROGRAMME

-- Advanced biocomputing skills are also now deemed essential for many PhD studentships/projects in molecular bioscience and biomedicine, and are of increasing importance for many other such projects.
+Advanced biocomputing skills are now deemed essential for many PhD studentships/projects in molecular bioscience and biomedicine, and are of increasing importance for many other such projects.
+We have also updated the programme to cater more readily for those interested in preparing for life sciences PhD projects.

-- Scientists here have pioneered the 'polyomics' approach, in which new insights come from the integration of data across different omics levels.
+Scientists here have pioneered the 'polyomics' approach, in which new insights come from the integration of data across different omics levels.
+Courses run by GP staff also provide a glimpse of 'systems biology' thinking - we see this as an important approach to the analysis of biological problems.

 Modules